Chapter 5: Embeddings and Semantic Search

 Hands-On Exercise

-Build a semantic document search engine over your own notes, Markdown files, or PDFs converted to text.
+Goal: Build and evaluate a local semantic document search engine over your own files.

 Requirements: